AlexTelon/FlexiCharge-Test-and-integration/README.md

 ### Team Role

-The test & integration team role is to make sure the FlexiCharge system is tested to work and that it functions.
+The Test & Integration team's role is to make sure all the FlexiCharge system parts work together.
+In order to achieve this we create integration tests to ensure any updates or changes to the code in any part of the project does not break its functionality.

-### Other Teams Requests on team
+### Other Teams' expectations on the Test & Integration team

-Make sure to be in sync with the other teams so that new functionality can be tested at the earliest possible time.
+- We should stay in sync with the other teams to ensure new functionality is testes ASAP.

-The team are also to check the function of the entire business ready system.

-The test team should perform user tests of the project.
+- We do not enter another teams domain, their codebase, without their acknowlegement.

+- We should connect the application parts together if possible.
+  - The other teams have the responsibility to test their own code, but we test their interoperability

 <p align="right">(<a href="#readme-top">back to top</a>)</p>